yangcx000/lustre_exporter/README.md

 ### RPM Package Build

-A Centos7 rpm package can be built by following the small dockerfile in build_containersor the rpm Manual in rpm/README.md

 ### Build Containers

-2 Docker container for building lustre_exporter are provided:
+Two Docker container for building the Lustre Exporter are provided:

-1. A container based on the offical golang:1.17.5-bullseye container image that provides the lustre_exporter binary.
+1. A simple container based on the offical golang:1.17.5-bullseye container image that provides the `lustre_exporter` binary.
 Build it via
 ```shell
 # from repo base dir run